Fiapre: Early history to current status of Fiapre

-When they settled over there, they found the land especially on the hill as being rocky and could not support erection of huts for accommodation.
+When they settled over there, they found the land, especially on the hill, as being rocky and could not support the erection of huts for accommodation.
 So they called the place "Asi-apiri" literally meaning that whenever one dug, the tool "hit a rock".
 The place is still called Asi-apiri.

-They therefore decided to move a little way to the north and settled at a place called Tweneboase named after a type of tree called Tweneboa.
+They, therefore, decided to move a little way to the north and settled at a place called Tweneboase, named after a type of tree called Tweneboa.
 They felt better at the place but had a problem with access to potable water.

 Meanwhile, there was still a very cordial relationship between the people of the new settlement and the people of Odomase.
-When they moved from Asi-apiri, they reported to their counterparts at Odomase, "We have moved from Apiri", which in Twi was stated as "Y'afiri apiri."
-With repetition, the new settlement became known as Firi-apiri, which name has been corrupted to Fiapre.
+When they moved from Asi-apiri, they reported to their counterparts at Odomase, "We have moved from Apiri", which in Twi was stated as "Y'afiri apiri".
+With repetition, the new settlement became known as Firi-apiri, which has now been corrupted to Fiapre.

-However, one Attah found a stream, towards the east and a little closer to Odumase, which was very accessible.
+However, one Attah found a stream towards the east and a little closer to Odomase, which was very accessible.
 The people called the stream Atta-dea, meaning "It belongs to Attah".
-The stream is still very active but the name has been corrupted to Ata-der.
+The stream is still very active, but the name has been corrupted to Atta-der.

 The stream attracted the people to move towards it.
 They built their huts close by and found the land very fertile.
-The royal family of Fiapre is known as "Brofrease", because tradition has it that when they reported on the state of their newly found land, they said it was as soft "as under a pawpaw tree".
+The royal family of Fiapre is known as "Brofrease" because tradition has it that when they reported on the state of their newly found land, they said it was as soft "as under a pawpaw tree".
 Paw-paw is the English word for brofre in the Twi Language.

-Education
+The town is referred to as Fiapre Republic as it is an independent town that is not under any Paramount Chief.
+On 9th October 2017, a new Chief of Fiapre (Fiaprehene) was enstooled under the stool name Obrempong Professor Kyem-Amponsah II, known in private life as Professor Emmanuel Ohene Afoakwa (formerly Head of the Department of Nutrition and Food Science of the University of Ghana, Legon, and formerly, the President of the erstwhile Ghana Technology University College (GTUC), and then in March 1, 2021, became the First Vice-Chancellor of the Ghana Communication Technology University (GCTU) in Tesano, Accra).

+With 20 sub-chiefs and 16 queen mothers under the new Fiaprehene, his kingdom operates under the name Fiapre Traditional Authority.
+He has also enstooled his sub-chiefs and queenmothers at various communities under Fiapre, including Kantro (Kantro No. 1, 2 & 3) and Asiapreso (Berlin Top).
+Under his leadership, Fiapre has become the hub of education in the Bono region, and his reign has led to the continuous expansion of the Fiapre community into a small cosmopolitan community.